 1988: the Firm becomes a part of the future Richemont Group

-2002: new workshops opened in Les Brenets.
+2002: watchmaking workshops opened in Les Brenets in the Swiss Jura

 CLASSIMA: in a combination of traditional watchmaking knowhow and the elegant simplicity of a timeless model, the men's and women's Classima collection asserts its smart, discrete vocation, counting on the subtlety of a minimalist approach to emphasise its durability.

 CLIFTON: embodying Swiss watchmaking tradition and the very soul of city elegance, the Clifton collection is both contemporary and iconic.
 It comprises clearly recognisable men's timepieces that blend classicism and modernity.

 CAPELAND: a warm-coloured timepiece featuring a smart casual design and vintage tones, the Capeland invites wearers to get away from it all.

 PROMESSE: blend of horological tradition and an original design that renders it truly timeless.
 The Promesse appeals to all modern, independent women with a penchant for elegance.
 Because elegance is above all a question of personality, Promesse welcomes a new mini-size: the Petite Promesse.

 LINEA : Linea offers the perfect blend of style and femininity with its contemporary, fun interchangeable strap.
 Its guiding philosophy is to be a suitable companion for women by enabling them to have a strap that matches their outfit – the height of elegance.